 Video: Real Estate Lead Gen & Conversion

 Watch a recorded 60-minute roundtable discussion focused on lead generation and lead conversion in a shifting real estate market.
 Sierra’s Product Manager, Robert Sagers, Sierra’s Digital Marketing Account Manager Team Lead Crystal Nosal, Ruuster’s Spencer Linquist, Real Synch’s Scott Sillari and Waypost Realty’s Buddy Blake discuss how lead generation and lead conversion strategies and tactics have had to change to keep up with the real estate market.
+Explore the potential benefits of integrating real estate lead generation software into your business strategy.
 Recorded on February 23, 2023.

 Video transcript below.